 28. If you have space in your home, consider taking in a boarder.

 29. If you have the time, get a part-time job such as babysitting or newspaper delivery.
-If you have a special skill, you may be able to teach evening classes, offer academic tutoring services or teach a musical instrument.
+If you have a special skill, you may be able to teach evening classes, offer academic tutoring services, or teach a musical instrument.

 30. Explore online earning opportunities, but do so carefully.
 You should check whether the website that is offering you money in return for part-time work has a good reputation.
 You should also determine whether an extra offline project is likely to earn you more money over a specified time frame than the online one.

 31. Save and file all receipts carefully for your tax return.
-Read your tax information booklet carefully to ensure that you get all the tax refund that you are entitled to.
-Also remember to recycle bottles, cans and juice boxes to get your deposit returned.
+Read your tax information booklet carefully to ensure that you get all of the tax refund that you are entitled to.
+Also remember to recycle bottles, cans, and juice boxes to get your deposit returned.
 These strategies return money that you've already paid rather than enabling you to earn new money, but they're still important.